 2. Cherry Shrimp

 Cherry Shrimp is the red and orange color form of the dwarf shrimp Neocaridina davidi.
+You can also find them in blue.

 If you keep a large group of different colored Cherry Shrimp together, you can create a living rainbow!